 Take an Exclusive Tour of the Sally Breidegam Miksiewicz Center for Health Sciences

 On Thursday, April 13, members of the local media got a sneak peek at the Sally Breidegam Miksiewicz Center for Health Sciences, Moravian College's newest building.
 The 55,000 square-foot, $23 million structure is set to open in July.
-See the exclusive tour through the media's eyes, below:
+See the exclusive tour through our and the media's eyes:

 PHOTO CREDIT: CHRIS SHIPLEY / THE MORNING CALL